ray-project/ray/doc/source/ray-observability/user-guides/cli-sdk.rst

             for line in get_log(actor_id=<ACTOR_ID>, follow=True):
                 print(line)

-#xample: Stream log from a PID
+Example: Stream log from a PID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. tabs::